geo-knowledge-hub/geo-national-hub/README.md

 # National GEO Knowledge Hub

-The National GEO Knowledge Hub module is part of the GEO Knowledge Hub ecosystem.
-It enables National and Regional GEOs to organize and share their knowledge in an issue-oriented environment, associating content with specific socio-environmental challenges.
-This module facilitates collaboration between countries by allowing them to contribute and access valuable insights, fostering a more integrated and informed approach to addressing global environmental issues.
+The National GEO Knowledge Hub module is part of the GEO Knowledge Hub ecosystem that enables National and Regional GEOs to organize and share their knowledge in an issue-oriented environment.

 ## Getting Started